Justice That Works seeks to end mass incarceration in Arizona.

-We are dedicated to ending it or shrinking it into non-existence.
+We are dedicated to abolishing this system or shrinking it into non-existence.

 Values and Principles

 The process for creating change is just as important as the changes we make.
 That's why Justice That Works is guided by the following values and principles: